Yate (software): History

 In 2004, NullTeam, the company behind Yate, launched the official website.
 In 2005 Sangoma announced their support for Yate development on the Microsoft Windows platform.
 On May 4, 2011, sipgate announced that it had chosen the Yate project for its core infrastructure.
 Yate version 5.0 was released in January 2014.
+Version 6.0 was released in 2017, with the source code being regularly updated through December 2025 on GitHub.

 Architecture

 Yate's architecture is based on a message passing system.
 The architecture can be divided into four main parts: